DFRobot/DFRobot_SGP40/README.md

 ## DFRobot_SGP40 Library for Arduino

-Provide an Arduino library for the SGP40 modules.
+An Arduino library for the SGP40 module.

 ## Table of Contents